FuelLabs/fuels-wallet/.changeset/silent-hairs-admire.md

 "fuels-wallet": minor
 ---

-Increase transaction history page size to 200 items
+Reduce transaction history loading time by optimizing the complexity of the page info query.